Another question I received had to do with placement of the data warehouse and the potential myriad of other databases

 Depending on the scalability of the chosen data warehouse technology, it is usually recommended that the various data warehouse databases also habitate physically independent in separate partitions or machines.

 You may or may not decide to have a physically separate staging area (landing ground and transformation area for raw operational, pre-warehouse data), but few are able to take raw operational data and move it directly into a warehouse schema (especially a dimensional one) without some interim tables.
 These tables can simply be non user-accessible tables in the warehouse, but where I can take transformation cycles off the warehouse machine, I would do so.
-Hence, a physically
+Hence, a physically separate staging area for larger warehouses.

 Similarly, data marts can reside in the data warehouse instance but here again is an opportunity to take cycles, this time access cycles, off the warehouse and keep the warehouse database to be the database with the accessible large-scale atomic data whose primary function is the distribution point for the data marts.